-Adderall is probably the most well-known ADHD medication, and is frequently used off-label due to its fame in popular culture.
-Many patients are curious about which drug is superior for ADHD.
+Adderall is probably the most well-known ADHD medication, so patients are often curious about whether Strattera or Adderall is more effective.

 A clinical trial published in the Annals of Pharmacotherapy journal compared the efficacy of Strattera and Adderall for ADHD.
-The researchers found that the drugs had similar efficacy, but that the extended release formulation of Adderall led to greater improvements in various ADHD clinical scoring systems, suggesting greater effectiveness overall.
+The researchers found that the drugs had similar efficacy, but that the extended release (XR) formulation of Adderall was more effective for ADHD.

 A separate trial found that in children and adolescents who responded poorly to Adderall, switching to Strattera led to improved mental health outcomes and reduction of ADHD symptoms.